Payments Developer Guide

 Credit Workflow

-The credit workflow begins when you send a request for a credit.
+This workflow applies to follow-on credits, also known as refunds, and stand-alone credits.
+It begins when you send a request for a credit.

-1. The merchant sends a request for a credit to
+1. The merchant sends the credit request to

 Cybersource